rpy2/rpy2/doc/index.rst

    .. warning::
       This documentation describe the rpy2 package version |version| on |today|.
-      The API is still changing with time, but snapshots should be good enough for a number of applications.
-This is believed to be already better than the released 2.1.x branch.

-      Although care is taken to keep the development branch functional at all times, and this documentation up-to-date, temporary issues may appear: please remember that this is software under development.
+      This is still early development for the 2.5 series and while care is taken to keep the development branch functional at all times, and this documentation up-to-date, temporary issues may appear:
+      please remember that this is software under development.

+      Use the released series (2.4.x) for production.

+.. only:: html

+   .. img:: _static/rpy2_logo.png

 .. only:: html